RYGUY722/CMPTN-620RS/README.md

 All lab questions can be found in the "questions" folder.
 Project 1 branch: Project1.

+**UPDATE, 9/8/2020 1:43 AM:** I just realized I wasn't referencing a specific issue number in my commits....
+Oops...
+I can't edit them now, but they all definitely say what was added and which issue was addressed, just in words, not numbers.
+Will be including numbers in future commits.

+*Keeping the below information for easy future access.*

 2019 Browser-based Operating System in TypeScript
 =================================================